 There are also resources for education to help the next generation learn about repair.
 Team Repair was founded by a team of Design Engineers from Imperial College London. who are on a mission to increase STEM uptake and tackle the e-waste crisis, using the magic of repair.
 Restart at School offers a 10 week enrichment programme run by teachers and educators, with support and materials provided by the Restart Project.

-And if you haven’t seen the scale of the challenges, I recommend watching Buy Now: The Shopping Conspiracy, the new Netflix documentary.
+And if you haven’t seen the scale of the challenges, I recommend watching Buy Now: The Shopping Conspiracy, the recent Netflix documentary.

 So, despite the failure of institutions, there is a lot going on and the movement is growing.
 As a result, I’ve updated the Resources page, adding content and improving layout to make it a little easier to find the links.
+Let’s hope 2025 results in some meaningful action in the UK; time to enact a better Right to Repair.

 In support of Repair Day (19th October), the exhibition will highlight the importance of repair and reuse and the need for a better Right to Repair.
 For more information and events taking place on international Repair Day (19th October) see https://openrepair.org